Advancing NHS Legacy Information Management

 Analyse

-Introduce descriptive to predictive analytics; deploy dashboards; manage to leading indicators.
+Introduce descriptive to predictive analytics; deploy dashboards; manage against leading indicators.

 Orchestrate